TomShangguan/storage_extract/README.md

 ./storage_extract -port=8888
 ```
 Once the server is running, open your web browser and navigate to `http://localhost:<port>` (e.g., `http://localhost:8080`).

-### 2. GitHub Pages (Demo)

-A live demo is available at: [https://tomshangguan.github.io/storage_extract/](https://tomshangguan.github.io/storage_extract/)

-> **Note:** The GitHub Pages version may not always reflect the latest features from the main branch.
-The Merkle Proof functionality is currently under development and not operational in the demo version.

 ## Using the Web Interface